DST CTD online

 Online Conductivity (Salinity), Temperature and Depth Sensor

 Mini CTD salinity sensor for connection to embedded systems.
 Wide salinity range.

 Conductivity (CTD) sensor connection port for subsea device integration.
 For both short or long-term oceanographic surveys.

 - Smallest online conductivity sensor on the market

-- Real time data streaming or data retrieval after surveying
+- Real time data or data retrieval after surveying

 - Fully submersible rugged design